SOSCIP Researchers to Build First Cloud/Mobile App for Reducing Emissions

-SOSCIP researchers are building the first customer-centric cloud/mobile technology that will empower building managers to reduce GHG emissions.
+SOSCIP researchers are building the first customer-centric cloud/mobile technology that will empower building managers to reduce emissions.

 Prof. Cherie Ding at Ryerson’s Department of Computer Science is working with an Ontario-based, energy-focused mobile applications company, Screaming Power, to build the first multi-functional energy utility app/cloud solution.
 The app, which merges datasets retrieved from multiple systems and departments, will empower building owners and managers (private and public).
 With a solution pilot at the City of Toronto, the parties have proven the ability to work more closely with energy utilities to help improve energy usage and reduce dangerous GHG emissions.